Neighborhood SolarShares® for developers and builders

-Neighborhood SolarShares allows developers and builders of new single family and multifamily homes to secure utility-scale solar from SMUD to meet the solar mandate from the 2019 California Building Standards Code (effective January 1st, 2020).
+Neighborhood SolarShares allows developers and builders of new single family and multifamily homes to secure Sacramento based solar generation from SMUD to meet the solar mandate from the 2019 California Building Standards Code (effective January 1, 2020).
 The program offers the following benefits:

 - Home builders achieve the solar mandate at no cost

 - Utility bill holders will save $10 per kW of SolarShares per year ($10-40 on average)

 - No homeowner solar maintenance or output degradation

 - SMUD maintains and operates the solar system on behalf of the customer

 - Supports the local economy since all solar generators are located in SMUD territory

 All home builders of residential property located in SMUD territory are eligible to apply for Neighborhood SolarShares.
 The application process has three main steps:

 - Plan: Decide if Neighborhood SolarShares is right for your development.
 For larger, master-planned communities, SMUD can prepare a letter of intent confirming your eligibility for SolarShares if requested by local agencies.

 - Apply: Concurrent with your building permit application, complete the Neighborhood SolarShares application and select Neighborhood SolarShares as your building code compliance option in the State of California’s energy modeling software.